 - They often offer loyalty programs and customer rewards to the most loyal customers to express appreciation for repeat business.

-- Readings have found that members of customer loyalty programs typically spend up to 18% more than other customers
+- Readings have found that members of customer loyalty marketing write for us programs typically spend up to 18% more than other customers

 Grow customer loyalty in 10 steps